-If you are unable to attend your appointment, please email TunisIV@state.gov as soon as possible with your name, case number, original interview date, and reason for rescheduling.
-Someone will respond to your inquiry within three (3) business days.
-Please note that requests to reschedule appointments must be made at least one week before the scheduled appointment.
+If you are unable to attend your appointment, please email RiyadhIV@state.gov.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
 For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you request to reschedule your interview.
+Please carefully consult the Visa Bulletin before you decide to reschedule your interview.